|

 PART 3 –

-In Part 3, each candidate is given the opportunity to speak for a longer period of time (two minutes) without interruption.
+Long turn from each candidate followed by a discussion on topics related to the long turns Discussion to explore further the topics of the long turns In Part 3, each candidate is given the opportunity to speak for a longer period of time (two minutes) without interruption.
 Each candidate in turn is given a card with a question on it and there are also some ideas on the card which the candidates can make use of if they choose.
 Candidates are expected to develop the topic and sustain an extended contribution.
 They should be able to organise their thoughts and ideas, and express themselves coherently in appropriate language.
 Candidates should pay attention while their partner is speaking, as they are asked to comment (for about a minute) after their partner has spoken and a further question on the same topic is directed to both candidates.
 Candidates should be made aware, however, that they should not speak during their partner's long turn.

 In preparation for this part of the Speaking test, candidates would benefit from activities that build up their confidence for the two-minute long turn.
 They should focus on structuring extended contributions, for example, by using linking, counter-argument and summing up.
 It would be for how long two minutes is.